ttirtia/cod-wz-tournament-api/README.md

 ## Configuration

-In order to directly run `node index.js` and/or override the default configuration, you need to export the following variables:
+In order to run `node index.js` directly and/or override the default configuration, you need to export the following variables:
 * Required
   * PGUSER="cod-wz-tourney"
   * PGPASSWORD="cod-wz-tourney"
   * PGDATABASE="cod-wz-tourney"
 * Optional
+  * NODE_ENV="dev"
+  * SERVER_PORT="8888"
   * PGHOST="localhost"
   * PGPORT="5432"
   * PGSCHEMA="public"

 This let you run the API server against your own database.
-The defaults target the Docker instance.
+The defaults target the Docker instance defined in `docker-compose.yml`.

+The scripts in the `utils/` directory will load these values from the `.env` file.

 ## Create database migrations